gridiron-zone/huddle/x/reports/spec/01-overview.md

 # `x/reports`

 ## Abstract
-This document specifies the reports module of Desmos.
+This document specifies the reports module of Huddle.

 This module handles the creation and management of a reporting system toward content and users.